Get insider access

 A 60% keyboard is a small keyboard that typically lacks a numpad, a navigational cluster, and a function row.
 Instead, you can still access most of these missing commands with hotkey combinations.
 These little units are having their moment in the sun right now, and it's easy to see why.
 They offer gamers—and on-the-go typists—much more room on their desks for dynamic mouse movements while gaming or to keep a coffee close at hand.
 While many of these picks are gaming-focused, they're still versatile for general work or typing tasks.

-We've tested over 235 keyboards and over 20 compact 60% units.
+We've tested over 240 keyboards and over 20 compact 60% units.
 Below are our picks for the best 60 percent keyboard.
-If you want more gaming-oriented options, check out our list of the best gaming keyboards.
-Or, if you want a dedicated programming or typing keyboard, we have options for those in our best keyboards for programming and best keyboards for typing articles.
+Most of our recommendations below are dedicated gaming keyboards, but if you'd like to explore other gaming options, see our list of the best gaming keyboards.
+Alternatively, If you're a programmer or writer, check out our curated picks for the best keyboards for programming and best keyboards for typing articles.

 1. Best 60% Keyboard

 The best 60% keyboard we've tested is the SteelSeries Apex Pro Mini Wireless.
 It's a compact version of the enduringly popular SteelSeries Apex Pro.
-Like its full-size cousin, this keyboard also has an adjustable pre-travel distance feature, which means you can customize the sensitivity of your keypresses.
+Like its full-size cousin, this keyboard allows you to adjust individual switches' actuation and reset distance.
 Whether you want a nearly instant 0.2mm actuation point for competitive gaming or a longer pre-travel of up to 3.8 mm for general typing, you can fine-tune your preferences for each key, making this a versatile unit that's great for both work and play.

 See our review